CS3219-AY2526Sem1/cs3219-ay2526s1-project-g17/history-service/README.md

 - Indexed fields support fast lookups by user, question, and recency.

 ## Additional Notes
-- All routes are protected by a rate limiter powered by Upstash Redis (`src/middleware/rateLimiter.js`).
 - Cross-origin requests are allowed via the `cors` middleware by default.